 - Business Capitalization- WIOA funds cannot be used to capitalize a business.
-For example, the purchasing of tools as a post-employment or follow-up service for a participant who is or will become self-employed. - Deposits- WIOA funds cannot be used to pay or reimburse for any type of deposits, e.g., rental, lease, etc. - Medical procedures to treat a health condition, or transportation to medical appointments.
+Per § 683.245, under sec.
+181(e) of WIOA, title I funds must not be spent on employment generating activities, investment in revolving loan funds, capitalization of businesses, investment in contract bidding resource centers, economic development activities, or similar activities, unless they are directly related to training for eligible individuals.
+For purposes of this prohibition, employer outreach and job development activities are directly related to training for eligible. - Deposits- WIOA funds cannot be used to pay or reimburse for any type of deposits, e.g., rental, lease, etc. - Medical procedures to treat a health condition, or transportation to medical appointments.
 Exception: Physical examinations/tests routinely required to assess the individual for program activities are allowable. - Reimbursement to the participant for expenses incurred without prior approval.